LoonLi/flask-blog/README.md

 # flask-blog
-A blog based in flask and bootstrap.
+A blog based on flask and bootstrap.